JuliaAstro/SkyCoords.jl/README.md

 ## Usage

-There are currently three supported coordinate systems.
+There are currently five supported coordinate systems.
 The following immutable types are used to represent coordinates in each system:

 - `ICRSCoords`: ICRS coordinates system
 - `GalCoords`: Galactic coordinates system
+- `SuperGalCoords`: Super-Galactic coordinate system
 - `FK5Coords`: FK5 coordinates system (with arbitrary equinox)
 - `EclipticCoords`: Ecliptic coordinates system